wanghaisheng/tiktoka-studio-uploader/README.md

 https://youtu.be/Sqj0uO9VCy4

+## features including in the GUI version

+### auto generate thumbnail from video hightlight

+you can using these as startpoint to add overlay text to make it more clickbait to get traffic

+### auto add Free copyright music

+some music is the secret weapon to traffic, you need dig it by yourself.and also not to share with others

+### invisible watermark

+at some day if you got viral  someone will steal your content to repost over other platform, cut off your logo or other visible watermark,with this invisible/hidden watermark technology, you can hardless lost the battle

+### multi account and multi channel under one account

+as newbie you will not want to have egg stay in one blanket.it will save your time to success

 This project aims to automate the upload process for YouTube Videos.
 Since videos can only be publicly uploaded through the YouTube Data API by using a Google Workspaces Account (not free!), I decided to figure out a headless uploader using Selenium.
 This approach also bypasses API restrictions (e.g. Rate Limits/Endcards can't be set through the API).There are tons of library existing  but not for me .